Giuseppe Galli Bibiena: Life

 He was born in Parma, Duchy of Parma and Piacenza, the second son of Ferdinando Galli Bibiena.
-In 1708, Ferdinando was called to Barcelona by Charles III of Habsburg to help organize and decorate his wedding to Elisabeth Christine of Brunswick-Wolfenbüttel, Queen of Prussia and Giuseppe accompanied him.
-Later Giuseppe traveled with his father to the courts of Charles VI the Holy Roman Emperor (reigned 1711-1740) who hired Fernando to be the court's scenographer and painter.
-There, when his father left in 1717, he became the chief organizer of the court festivities and official functions and named "His Majesty's Second Theatrical Engineer".
+In 1708, Ferdinando was called to Barcelona by Charles III of Habsburg to help organize and decorate his wedding to Elisabeth Christine of Brunswick-Wolfenbüttel, Queen of Prussia, and Giuseppe accompanied him.
+Later, Giuseppe travelled with his father to the courts of Charles VI, the Holy Roman Emperor (reigned 1711-1740), who hired Fernando to be the court's scenographer and painter.
+There, when his father left in 1717, he became the chief organizer of the court festivities and official functions and was named "His Majesty's Second Theatrical Engineer".
 It was not until 1723 that Giuseppe was officially promoted to "His Majesty's First Theatrical Engineer" and kept the position until 1747.
 After receiving his position in court, Giuseppe became involved in decorating all the Habsburgs' celebratory festivities.
-He did parties, weddings, funerals, painted in monasteries and various countries.
-He also did work for religious venues as in Melk Abbey (Pulpit and High Altar) and in Prague when he built a decorative arch in 1729 for the celebration of John of Nepomuk.
-His younger brother Antonio Galli Bibiena was also hired by the Vienna court and worked alongside Giuseppe.
-Together Antonio and Giuseppe designed theater decorations and for festivities in Vienna, also Linz, Graz, and Prague (1723 "Costanza e Fortezza" at Hradčany castle).
+He did parties, weddings, funerals, and painted in monasteries and various countries.
+He also did work for religious venues, such as Melk Abbey (Pulpit and High Altar) and in Prague, where he built a decorative arch in 1729 for the celebration of John of Nepomuk.
+His younger brother, Antonio Galli Bibiena, was also hired by the Vienna court and worked alongside Giuseppe.
+Together, Antonio and Giuseppe designed theatre decorations and for festivities in Vienna, also Linz, Graz, and Prague (1723 "Costanza e Fortezza" at Hradčany castle).

 The death of Charles VI in 1740 made a significant shift in Giuseppe Bibiena's career.
-Charles VI's daughter and successor Maria Theresa did not see theatre as representative of her reign as her father did.
+Charles VI's daughter and successor Maria Theresa did not see the theatre as representative of her reign as her father did.
 Especially after her marriage to Francis I, his French tastes overturned Italian prominence in the Vienna court.
 Giuseppe stayed in Vienna, organized Maria Theresa's wedding and festivities and still continued to find various jobs in the area, but his significance in the Vienna court diminished.
 This caused Giuseppe to take various jobs outside Vienna.
-In 1753 Giuseppe was hired by Frederick the Great of Prussia in his court in Berlin.
-There Giuseppe spent the last three years of his life and died at the age of 61 on March 12, 1757.
+In 1753, Giuseppe was hired by Frederick the Great of Prussia in his court in Berlin.
+There Giuseppe spent the last three years of his life and died at the age of 61 on 12 March 1757.